unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Dictionary (dict)
 -----------------

 A standalone dictionary of terms.
-Currently all dictionary resources must use the markdown format.
+Currently all dictionary RCs must use the markdown format.

-The dictionary terms are used as the chapter :ref:`slug` and the translation of the term is placed inside a single 01.txt file:
+The dictionary terms are used as the chapter :ref:`slug` and the translation of the term is placed inside a single 02.txt file:

 .. code-block:: none